 With over 8-out-of-10 marketers rating email as a top driver of middle- and bottom-funnel conversions, it remains the highest-rated channel for later-stage demand generation.

-If anyone claims to have found the single best channel for demand generation in 2018, they’re likely trying to sell something.
+If anyone claims to have found the single best channel for demand generation, they’re likely trying to sell something.

 There is no single “best” channel.